Nicknames for Iowa | The Hawkeye State

 The Hawkeye State

-Others, though, cite a different origin for this state nickname.
-James Fenimore Cooper published his classic novel Last of the Mohicans in 1826.
-The main character is a heroic scout named Hawkeye fighting in the Seven Years' War.
+Others, however, cite a different origin.
+James Fenimore Cooper published his classic novel The Last of the Mohicans in 1826, featuring a heroic scout named Hawkeye who fought in the Seven Years' War.

 The Heartland

-The nickname additionally extends to a national football rivalry.
+Additionally, the nickname is linked to a national football rivalry.
 Every year, the winner of the game between the University of Iowa Hawkeyes and the Wisconsin Badgers is awarded the Heartland Trophy.

 In Summary